Awards submission process and criteria

 Awards criteria for categories:

-Innovation in design for health, equity and well-being
+Innovation and contribution to health, equity and wellbeing

 Awards criteria for categories: